caicaica/reinforcement_learning/README.md

 ## TO DO

+- The agent is acting on a delaied version of the history: the history should be updated right away
 - Handle the image flickering: take the max over a small temporal window
 - The fact that I take an action avery four action is not handled properly: it should still go in the buffer